hyperverge/kyc-india-rest-api/README.md

 	  -F 'image=@abc.png'

-On failed attempt with invalid credentials or unauthorized access the following error message should be received :
+On failed attempt with invalid credentials or unauthorized access the following error message will be received :

 	{
 	  "status": "failure",
 	  "statusCode": "401",
-	  "error": {
+	  "error": "Missing/Invalid credentials"
-	    "developerMessage": "unauthorized",
 	}
-	}

-Please do not expose the appid and appkey on browser applications.
+Please do not expose the appId and appKey on browser applications.
 In case of a browser application, set up the API calls from the server side.

 ## Media Types

-Currently, `jpeg, png and tiff` images and `pdf` documents are supported by the HyperDocs image extraction APIs.
+Currently, `jpeg, png and tiff` images and `pdf` documents are supported by the APIs.

 1. `/readKYC` on an image